Technical Article

 • Optimize acceleration and deceleration profiles

-Smooth system dynamics reduce both tension fluctuation and feeding defects.
+Smoother system dynamics reduce both tension fluctuation and the surface defects that follow from it.

 4. Improve Mechanical Consistency